 How long the run lasts is largely dependent on how slowly or quickly water temperatures rise.
-On some years we’ll clobber the Salmon well into June and on other years it’s May that the fishing winds up.
+On some years we’ll clobber the Salmon well into June and on other years fishing winds up in May.
 Regardless, this is a very popular fishery and one that I’ve had clients returning to for many years.

 To those that live in the Portland/Metro area and Salem, this is a great fishery, close to home.
 For those coming in from out of town, you might want to check out my Willamette River Fishing: Places to Stay page.